Fire Country Flora

 Native plant stewardship for fire-adapted landscapes

 These lands have burned before, and they will burn again.Fire has long shaped Sierra foothill ecosystems, clearing some vegetation and renewing plant communities over time.
 Around us are oak woodlands, chaparral slopes, and open grasslands.
-These are living places where rural communities are also learning to adapt.Many native ecosystems are adapted to fire and can recover on their own.
+These are living places where rural communities are also learning to live with fire.Many native ecosystems are fire-adapted and can recover on their own.

 Our project is based in Calaveras County, California.
 We are starting small by learning from local conservation partners, growing a modest variety of native plants to donate, and exploring ways to support neighbors who want to care for land with ecological humility.We are currently exploring:- small-scale native plant propagation